The-Developing-Developers/game-of-life-qt/README.md

 # To Do List

+- There is a small bug when the user turns on some cells, resizes the board using the combo box, goes back to the Welcome Screen, enlarges the Game Board, and starts the game again: some cells that were previously ON are now OFF.
+- Do not use a simple `bool` to manage the game state (`isGameActive` QML property).
+Consider using a more sophisticated system (enumeratives, or re-enabling the original FSM), in order to accommodate a potential third or fourth state in the future if the need arises.
 - Consider comparing `GameManager` to the *Mediator* pattern, and evaluate if `GameManager` can be fully transformed into a *Mediator*.
 - Consider unifying the concept of game board square and `Cell` in the code.
 - Refactor the code to favour readability.